 Hago Rail services: stepping up to responsibilities

 After the successful campaign of FNV Bondgenoten (trade union) to claim more respect for the professional cleaners in The Netherlands, Dutch Railways (NS) stood up to its responsibility as one of the largest commissioners for cleaning services.
 Five existing contracts were merged into one to create a new relationship, aimed at improving quality, craftmanship, respect and innovation.
-Florent has lead the new company through its first two years, laying the basis for successful partnerships with both NS and FNV.
+As its first Managing Director, Florent has lead the new company through its first two years, laying the basis for successful partnerships with both NS and FNV.

 Adecco: making services more inclusive